Summary

 *(Staff holding, acting in or performing the responsible position or office)

-6. Assessment integrity
+6. Academic and Assessment integrity

-The University provides information to students regarding expectations concerning the integrity of assessment.
 Breaches of integrity rules, including any irregularities suspected in an assessment task or item will be subject to investigation and action in accordance with the Student Academic Misconduct Regulations.
+The University will publish information about types of academic integrity breaches on the Swinburne website.

 The University provides information to students regarding the organisation and conduct of examinations in accordance with the Student Administration Regulations.
 Breaches of the examination rules will be reported to the Chief Examiner, and will be managed in accordance with the Student Administration Policy and the Student Academic Misconduct Regulations.